rabbitmq/rabbitmq-oauth2-tutorial/README.md

 # RabbitMQ integration with OAuth 2.0

-The two goals of this integration guide:
+These are the two goals of this integration guide:
-- Explore how applications and end users can authenticate with RabbitMQ server using OAuth 2.0 protocol rather than the traditional username/password, or others.
+1. Explore how applications and end users can authenticate with RabbitMQ server using OAuth 2.0 protocol rather than the traditional username/password, or others.
-- Explore what it takes to set up RabbitMQ Server with OAuth 2.0 authentication mechanism.
-In addition to exploring how to stand up ([UAA](https://github.com/cloudfoundry/uaa)) as an OAuth 2.0 Authorization Server and all the operations to create OAuth clients, users and obtain their tokens.
+2. Explore what it takes to set up RabbitMQ Server with OAuth 2.0 authentication mechanism.
+Additionally we explore how to stand up ([UAA](https://github.com/cloudfoundry/uaa)) as an OAuth 2.0 Authorization Server and all the operations to create OAuth clients, users and obtain their tokens.

+We will proceed in 3 steps:
-We will start first exploring what it takes to set up RabbitMQ along with the OAuth 2.0 authentication server.
-Once we have that running, we move onto creating users and clients.
-And finally, we test 2 usage scenarios:
+1. First, we will start exploring what it takes to set up RabbitMQ along with the OAuth 2.0 authentication server.
+2. Once we have that running, we move onto creating users and clients.
+3. And finally, we test several usage scenarios such as:
-- an end user accessing the management UI
+  - an end user accesses the management UI
-- a consumer application and a producer application.
+  - or an application accesses the AMQP protocol

 **Table of Content**